NextCenturyCorporation/itm-evaluation-client/README.md

 * `CHECK_ALL_VITALS`
   * Reveals all `Vitals` and discoverable injuries for the specified `character_id`.
     * requires `character_id`
+    * requires a Pulse Oximeter in supplies
 * `CHECK_BLOOD_OXYGEN`
   * Reveals `spo2`, discoverable injuries, and certain basic vitals for the specified `character_id`.
     * requires `character_id`
+    * requires a Pulse Oximeter in supplies
 * `CHECK_PULSE`
   * Reveals `heart_rate`, discoverable injuries, and certain basic vitals for the specified `character_id`.
     * requires `character_id`